GEFS: Searching beyond seismology for earthquake precursors

-Category: Environment Hits: 1To predict when earthquakes are likely to occur, seismologists often use statistics to monitor how clusters of seismic activity evolve over time.
+Category: Environment Hits: 3To predict when earthquakes are likely to occur, seismologists often use statistics to monitor how clusters of seismic activity evolve over time.
 However, this approach often fails to anticipate the time and magnitude of large-scale earthquakes, leading to dangerous oversights in current early-warning systems.
 For decades, studies outside the seismology field have proposed that these major, potentially devastating seismic events are connected to a range of non-seismic phenomena -- which can be observed days or even weeks before these large earthquakes occur.
 So far, however, this idea hasn't caught on in the wider scientific community.

 Read more https://www.sciencedaily.com/releases/2021/01/210125112305.htm